Upgrade machine learning components in a SQL Server instance

 For example, the following command reverts the default instance:

-This section lists known issues specific to use of the SqlBindR.exe utility, or to upgrades using the Microsoft R Server setup utility that affect SQL Server instances.
+This section lists known issues specific to use of the SqlBindR.exe utility, or to upgrades of Machine Learning Server that might affect SQL Server instances.

 Restoring packages that were previously installed